Lost and Found Pets

 Tips for finding a lost pet:

 Many dogs and cats are quickly picked up by town Animal Control Officers or by concerned citizens and are brought to the shelter.
+Animal Control Officers have access to the shelter 24/7 so your pet will be safe indoors as soon as he or she is brought to AWS.
+Staff arrive by 8 am and check for stray pets first thing.
 Dogs are held for 6 days, but cats are only held for 48 hours as required by state law.
-Calling as soon as possible increases your chances of being reunited.
+After their hold period, pets are prepared to go up for adoption.

 We also encourage frequent visits to the shelter while your pet is missing.